-- A. All students are able to file a grievance when they choose.
-If a situation arises related to - a) the academic setting including, but not limited to classroom and clinical sites. - b) academic performance and progress concerns, and - c) rights to privacy issues which the student feels warrant action, the student is directed to take the following action steps:
+- I. All students are able to file a grievance when they choose.
+If a situation arises related to - a) the academic setting including, but not limited to classroom and clinical sites, - II. academic performance and progress concerns, and - III. rights to privacy issues which the student feels warrants action, the student is directed to take the following action steps: